one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/03_HybridCloud_Networking_Lab01_VirtualNetworks.md

 In this lab you are going to create multiple virtual networks each with it's own virtual machine and subnet and then test connectivity across subnets and vnets.

-## Exercise 1 -  Create three virtual networks
+## Exercise 1 -  Create virtual networks

 ### vNet1